j-hellman/js-exercises-code/README.md

 ## Description:
-  - Repo created to save some basic JavaScript reusable functions
+  - Repo created to save some basic JavaScript reusable functions and code